chaitali9881/Ola-project/README.md

-# 🚗 Ola-project
+# 🚖 Ola-project

-🔍 Short Description / Purpose
-The Ola-project is an interactive Power BI report designed to analyze ride data from the Ola platform.
-It provides deep insights into booking trends, customer behaviors, cancellations, ride distances, payment methods, and vehicle performance.
-This dashboard helps operations teams, analysts, and decision-makers optimize service quality and user satisfaction.
+📌 Project Title / Headline

+OLA Rides Dashboard: Real-Time Booking and Performance Tracker

+A data-driven and interactive Power BI dashboard for visualizing and analyzing OLA ride performance across key metrics such as booking count, revenue, cancellations, and ride trends for the selected month.

 ---

+📝 Short Description / Purpose

+The OLA Rides Dashboard is designed to provide stakeholders with a holistic view of ride performance, cancellations, and revenue over time.
+It helps OLA operations, analysts, and decision-makers quickly identify trends, measure business performance, and track customer behavior through intuitive visuals and KPIs.

+---

-# 🛠 Tech Stack
+⚙️ Tech Stack

 The dashboard was built using the following tools and technologies:

+📊 Power BI Desktop – Primary tool for dashboard creation and data visualization.

+📂 Power Query Editor – Used to clean, filter, and transform raw booking data.

+🧠 DAX (Data Analysis Expressions) – Used to calculate KPIs, filter metrics dynamically, and enhance data interactivity.

+🔗 Data Modeling – Logical relationships between booking data, status codes, vehicle types, and revenue sources.

+📁 File Format – .pbix for development and .png for visual previews.

 ---

-📊 Power BI Desktop – For creating dynamic and interactive visuals.
-🧹 Power Query – Used to clean, filter, and transform raw ride data.
-🧠 DAX (Data Analysis Expressions) – For calculating custom metrics like average ratings, total booking value, and segmentation filters.
-🏗 Data Modeling – Relationships and calculated columns were established to ensure seamless cross-filtering and aggregation.
-🗃 SQL (MySQL Views) – Used for pre-aggregating and optimizing complex queries on booking behavior before loading into Power BI.
+📈 Data Source

+Internal OLA Dataset (Sample or Simulated)

+Covers ride data from 1st July 2024 to 30th July 2024.

+Contains fields such as: Booking Date, Booking Status, Booking Value, Vehicle Type, Driver ID, Customer ID, and Cancellation Reasons.

 ---

-# 📦 Data Source
-File: Bookings.csv containing raw ride-level data from the Ola platform.
-Database: MySQL (views defined in ola.sql) for logic-based querying and aggregations.
-Fields Used: Customer ID, Booking ID, Booking Status, Vehicle Type, Driver/Customer Ratings, Payment Method, Ride Distance, Incomplete Rides, Canceled Reasons, Booking Value.
+🌟 Features / Highlights

+🎯 Business Problem

+Ride-hailing platforms like OLA deal with high-volume data that needs quick interpretation for daily operations.
+There’s a need to monitor booking trends, cancellations, and driver-related issues to optimize the platform’s performance.

+🎯 Goal of the Dashboard

+To provide a one-screen, actionable view of:

+Booking trends

+Cancellation breakdown

+Revenue tracking

+Real-time operations performance

+🔍 Walkthrough of Key Visuals

+1. Date Slicer (Top Center)
+Allows users to dynamically select a date range to view metrics for a specific period.

+2. KPIs (Top Left Panel)

+Total Booking: 20,407

+Total Booking Value: 7M INR

+3. Booking Status Breakdown (Top Right - Pie Chart) Breakdown of ride statuses:

+Success: 12.65K (62%)

+Canceled by Customer: 3.65K (17.91%)

+Canceled by Driver: 2.08K (10.2%)

+Driver Not Found: 2.02K (9.9%)

+4. Ride Value Over Time (Bottom - Line Chart)
+Tracks daily booking counts, indicating peak and low-demand days across July 2024.

+5. Navigation Panel (Left Sidebar)
+Allows access to additional dashboards:

+Vehicle Type

+Revenue

+Cancellation

+Ratings

 ---

-# 🌟 Features / Highlights
-📈 Business Problem
-Ola generates large volumes of ride data daily, yet operations teams struggle to derive actionable insights due to scattered raw data.
-Understanding:
-Why rides get canceled?
-Which vehicle types perform best?
-Who are the most loyal customers?
-How do payment methods affect completion rates? … are all key for decision-making and improvement.
+📊 Business Impact & Insights

+Operations Optimization: Identify high cancellation areas to reduce loss of service.

+Customer Satisfaction: Address frequent "Driver Not Found" scenarios.

+Revenue Tracking: Evaluate performance based on booking value over time.

+Strategic Planning: Improve driver allocation during low-demand days and increase availability on high-demand dates.

 ---

-# Identified the reason and trend for ride cancellation.
-•	Process : Cleaned and processed the data from multiple sources, applied SQL queries, visualized the trend using Power BI
-•	Results : Reduced the cancellation rate by 10% by implementing new strategy.
+📸 Screenshots / Demos

+(Already included above)

 ---

-# 🎯 Goal of the Dashboard
-To provide a visual solution that:
-Tracks key metrics such as booking success, cancellations, customer and driver ratings.
-Highlights customer behavior by ride frequency and payment preferences.
-Aids in identifying performance issues (e.g., vehicle reliability, cancellation reasons).
-Enables data-driven operational and strategic decisions.
+Let me know if you'd like this in PDF format or as a Power BI report description for portfolio uploadHere's a professional write-up based on your OLA Booking Analysis Dashboard.
+You can use this for your LinkedIn post, portfolio, or project documentation.

 ---

-# 🧭 Walkthrough of Key Visuals
-KPIs (Top Cards):

-✅ Total Successful Bookings
-❌ Canceled by Customer / Driver
-💵 Total Booking Value (only for successful rides)
-🏁 Incomplete Rides
-⭐ Average Driver & Customer Ratings
-🚗 Top 5 Most Booked Vehicle Types
-Ride Status Breakdown (Pie/Donut Chart) A visual split of ride statuses: success, canceled (by whom), and incomplete.

-Top 5 Customers by Ride Volume (Bar Chart) Displays the most loyal users based on number of rides.

-Average Ride Distance per Vehicle Type (Column Chart) Compare how far vehicles typically travel.

-Rating Trends (Dual Line or Scatter Plot) Shows variation in Customer vs. Driver Ratings across vehicle types.

-Cancellation Reasons (Bar or Tree Map) Summarizes why drivers or customers cancel rides (e.g., "Personal & Car Issues").

-Payment Method Analysis (Stacked Bar) Understand preferences: UPI vs. Cash vs. Card, etc.
+🚖 OLA Booking Insights Dashboard

+📌 Project Title / Headline

+OLA Rides Dashboard: Real-Time Booking and Performance Tracker

+A data-driven and interactive Power BI dashboard for visualizing and analyzing OLA ride performance across key metrics such as booking count, revenue, cancellations, and ride trends for the selected month.

 ---

+📝 Short Description / Purpose

+The OLA Rides Dashboard is designed to provide stakeholders with a holistic view of ride performance, cancellations, and revenue over time.
+It helps OLA operations, analysts, and decision-makers quickly identify trends, measure business performance, and track customer behavior through intuitive visuals and KPIs.

+---

+⚙️ Tech Stack

+The dashboard was built using the following tools and technologies:

+📊 Power BI Desktop – Primary tool for dashboard creation and data visualization.

+📂 Power Query Editor – Used to clean, filter, and transform raw booking data.

+🧠 DAX (Data Analysis Expressions) – Used to calculate KPIs, filter metrics dynamically, and enhance data interactivity.

+🔗 Data Modeling – Logical relationships between booking data, status codes, vehicle types, and revenue sources.

+📁 File Format – .pbix for development and .png for visual previews.

+---

+📈 Data Source

+Internal OLA Dataset (Sample or Simulated)

+Covers ride data from 1st July 2024 to 30th July 2024.

+Contains fields such as: Booking Date, Booking Status, Booking Value, Vehicle Type, Driver ID, Customer ID, and Cancellation Reasons.

+---

+🌟 Features / Highlights

+🎯 Business Problem

+Ride-hailing platforms like OLA deal with high-volume data that needs quick interpretation for daily operations.
+There’s a need to monitor booking trends, cancellations, and driver-related issues to optimize the platform’s performance.

+🎯 Goal of the Dashboard

+To provide a one-screen, actionable view of:

+Booking trends

+Cancellation breakdown

+Revenue tracking

+Real-time operations performance

+🔍 Walkthrough of Key Visuals

+1. Date Slicer (Top Center)
+Allows users to dynamically select a date range to view metrics for a specific period.

+2. KPIs (Top Left Panel)

+Total Booking: 20,407

+Total Booking Value: 7M INR

+3. Booking Status Breakdown (Top Right - Pie Chart) Breakdown of ride statuses:

+Success: 12.65K (62%)

+Canceled by Customer: 3.65K (17.91%)

+Canceled by Driver: 2.08K (10.2%)

+Driver Not Found: 2.02K (9.9%)

+4. Ride Value Over Time (Bottom - Line Chart)
+Tracks daily booking counts, indicating peak and low-demand days across July 2024.

+5. Navigation Panel (Left Sidebar)
+Allows access to additional dashboards:

+Vehicle Type

+Revenue

+Cancellation

+Ratings

+---

-# 💼 Business Impact & Insights
+📊 Business Impact & Insights

-Customer Retention: Identifying top users allows for personalized offers and loyalty rewards.
-Operational Efficiency: High cancellations or low ratings for specific vehicle types can trigger maintenance or training.
-Revenue Optimization: Analysis of ride value and distance helps improve fare strategy.
-Payment Behavior: Understanding payment method success rates helps reduce friction in ride completions.
-Service Quality: Feedback via ratings reveals gaps in service from both driver and customer perspectives.
+Operations Optimization: Identify high cancellation areas to reduce loss of service.

+Customer Satisfaction: Address frequent "Driver Not Found" scenarios.

+Revenue Tracking: Evaluate performance based on booking value over time.

+Strategic Planning: Improve driver allocation during low-demand days and increase availability on high-demand dates.

 ---